edwardoughton/np4d/README.md

 -----------

-The **Network Planning in Four Dimensions** (`np4d`) can quantify the demand and supply for digital connectivity in Four Dimensions (x, y, z, coordinates + time).
+The **Network Planning in Four Dimensions** (`np4d`) can quantify the demand and supply for wireless digital connectivity (e.g. 4G or 5G) in Four Dimensions (x, y, z, coordinates + time).

 We demonstrate the capability of this software using vehicle traffic flow estimates, and focusing on the demand and supply of data for connected vehicles.